-- 2. No person shall willfully make any false statement, certificate, mark, rating, or report in regard to any test, certification, or appointment under the provisions of this Charter or the rules and regulations made thereunder, or in any manner commit or attempt to commit any fraud preventing the impartial execution of such provisions, rules and regulations. - 3.
+- 1. No person shall be appointed to or removed from, or in any way favored or discriminated against with respect to any city position or appointive city administrative office because of race, gender, sexual orientation, age, handicap, religion, country of origin, or political affiliation. - 2.
+No person shall willfully make any false statement, certificate, mark, rating, or report in regard to any test, certification, or appointment under the provisions of this Charter or the rules and regulations made thereunder, or in any manner commit or attempt to commit any fraud preventing the impartial execution of such provisions, rules and regulations. - 3.
 No person who seeks appointment or promotion with respect to any city position or appointive city administrative office shall directly or indirectly give, render, or pay any money, service, or other valuable thing to any person for or in connection with any test, appointment, proposed appointment or proposed promotion. - 4.
 No person shall knowingly or willfully solicit or assist in soliciting any assessment, subscription, or contribution for any political party or political purpose to be used in conjunction with any city election from any city employee. - 5.
 No city employee shall, directly or indirectly, contribute money or anything of value to or render service in behalf of the candidacy of any candidate for nomination or election to any City office.
-The expression of private or personal views concerning candidates for political office is not prohibited by this provisionhereby.
-Violation of this section shall be grounds for discharge or other disciplinary action. - b.
+The expression of private or personal views concerning candidates for political office is not prohibited hereby.

+Violation of this section shall be grounds for discharge or other disciplinary action.

+b.
 Penalties.
 Any violation of this section shall be sufficient cause for the suspension, demotion, or termination of the employment of any City employee found to be in violation of this section.
 The City Council shall establish by ordinance such further penalties as it may deem appropriate.